intel/he-toolkit/README.md

 ## Adding a new command

 Please follow the next steps to add a new command where `TODO-ACTION` must be replaced by a word or set of words that described the functionality of the new command.

-a) Create a new python file inside [kit](kit) directory and perform the following steps:
+a) Create a new python file inside [commands](kit/commands) directory and perform the following steps:

-* Name the file as command_TODO-ACTION.py
+* Name the file as TODO-ACTION.py

 * Create a function to define the arguments of the command.
 Also, the parameter of the function set_defaults (fn) must be set to the function defined in the next step.
 Check [argparse](https://docs.python.org/3/library/argparse.html#action) for API reference information.
 ```bash